The World's Greatest International Hits

 The World's Greatest International Hits is the third album released by Petula Clark in the United States and was the first not to include original material by Tony Hatch.
 It includes cover songs of other British Invasion groups such as The Beatles and The Honeycombs.
 Roland Bianchini was credited with the cover photography and Ed Thrasher with art direction.

-The album charted at No. 129 on the Billboard 200.
+Chart performance

+The album debuted on the Billboard magazine's Top LP’s chart in the issue of October 23, 1965, the album attained a No. 129 peak during a nine-week run.